sarietta/theoputer-blog/content/posts/the-first-operation.md

 Theoputer, and it worked!
 From an engineering standpoint, the important part is that it *was* so barebones.
 That's good engineering put into practice.
-Small, fairly isolated tests that can be used to gain insihgts on how to build the *next* version smarter, better, faster.
+Small, fairly isolated tests that can be used to gain insights on how to build the *next* version smarter, better, faster.